henrik42/solo/README.md

 passing in _state_.
 You cannot pass in functions for accessing the _model_ -- i.e. the calls to `get-properties`, `set-property` and `clear-property` are backed-in.
-So if you want to be able to _devcards-test_ your code you have to provide _hooks_ which you can control in your _cards_ and probably in your app.
+So if you want to be able to _devcards-test_ your code (without changing and reloading it) you have to provide _hooks_ which you can control in your _cards_ and probably in your app.

 Note: while you're using Devcards as outlined above you can also use _Solo_ SPA with the backend.
 So you can use Devcards in one browser